 The Congressional Bus Caucus

-The Congressional Bus Caucus aims to promote the benefits of long-term federal investment in the nation’s bus systems, address the challenges of an aging bus fleet and advance technological innovation in transit.
-To learn more about impact of transit investment and ridership in your Congressional District, visit https://footprint.apta.com/
+This caucus aims to promote the benefits of long-term federal investment in the nation’s bus systems, address the challenges of an aging bus fleet and advance technological innovation in transit.
+Buses continue to be part of the solution to help communities of all sizes provide flexible, safer, and cleaner mobility options.

 Bus Caucus Leadership